mathisonian/gulp-browserify-protect/README.md

 ## why?

-I have found this useful for embedding code on a page that uses a legacy module loder such as require.js
+I have found this useful for embedding code on a page that uses a legacy module loader such as require.js

 ## License